Nervosys/Botnix/docs/languages-frameworks/javascript.section.md

 #### prefetch-npm-deps {#javascript-buildNpmPackage-prefetch-npm-deps}

-`prefetch-npm-deps` is a Nixpkgs package that calculates the hash of the dependencies of an npm project ahead of time.
+`prefetch-npm-deps` is a Botpkgs package that calculates the hash of the dependencies of an npm project ahead of time.

 ```console
 $ ls